aravindhk/QESummerSchool/Day-5/exercise-1/README.md

 In general one would proceed as follows:

-1. Load Intel compilers, if not available, look for GNU compilers.
+1. load Intel compilers, if not available, look for GNU compilers,
 2. load Intel's MPI, if not available, look for OpenMPI,
 2. load the MKL library, if not available, look for OpenBLAS, ESSL or GoToBlas.